aibolem/RAMDanceToolkitwiki/RAM-API-Reference.md

 ## ramActor, ramRigidBody, ramNodeArray

-RAMDanceToolkit manages OSC data sent from MOTIONER or other sensor as ramActor or ramRigidBody.
 ramActor always has 23 nodes these has a parent‐child relationship. ramRigidBody is a simple nodes cluster which doesn't have a parent‐child relationship and fixed number of nodes.